Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-changes-english.rst

    - a troubleshooting mode has been introduced, to further help model debugging

-   - major update of probes, notably to properly support zones (ex: for the performance tracker) and probe types (result or facility)
+   - major update of probes, notably to properly support zones (e.g. for the performance tracker) and probe types (result or facility)

    - performance tracker cleaned-up and improved